Vedansh-2/SDGP-GroupF-React-project/README.md

 # Project information

-This project is being created and managed by GROUP F of the software development group project module, the following people are working on this project:
+This project is being created and managed by 5CS03_GROUP_F of the software development group project module, the following people are working on this project:

 - Osman Mahmood
 - Vedansh